 You’re getting to be a man.
 You got to learn.
 You got to learn to stick to your own blood or you ain’t going to have any blood to stick to you.

 When Sarty chooses the law, he emerges as an individual.
 His father takes the rest of the family and leaves Sarty all alone.
 Under the law, people are individuals–and these individuals are supposed to be treated equally before the law.
 Family origin means nothing.

-Richard Rodriguez, a well-known essayist, framed this issue in terms a distinction between the private individual and the public individual.
+Richard Rodriguez framed this issue in terms a distinction between the private individual and the public individual.
 The pubic individual, for Rodriguez, is a face in the crowd, while the private individual has intimate bonds with other people.
 So we can say that Sarty Snopes becomes an public individual when he betrays his father.
-But if you look at a character like Michael Corleone in The Godfather trilogy, he chooses his family, or private individuality or a law-abiding public individuality.
+But if you look at a character like Michael Corleone in The Godfather trilogy, he chooses his family, or private individuality over a law-abiding public individuality.

 But the point of the Faulkner example is that this is not simply a case of moral progress or the advance of democracy or anything like that.
 The issue is the function systems such as law undermine the traditional family or tribal structure as it had existed for thousands of years.
 Functional differentiation overrules segmentary differentiation when these two forms come into conflict.
 This is why for example, children have recourse to laws against child abuse and neglect.
 Parents can lose custody of their children, as well as be imprisoned, if the legal system says so.
 Laws against domestic partner abuse, divorce laws, etc., are other examples of this social change.